 Coconut water has a little over twice the sodium as Gatorade which can be a benefit if you sweat heavily during exercise.
 The electrolytes, with help from the potassium, help the body absorb water better.
 When you drink it actually goes straight into our bloodstream, so it’s extremely hydrating.
 Coconut water can be thought of as nature’s Gatorade because of “a mix of electrolytes” and for hundreds of years, the coconut has been a dietary staple for cultures all over the globe.

-As coconuts mature, their shell thickens and meat starts forming inside.
+As coconuts mature, their shell thickens and the meat starts forming inside.
 The coconut water content starts falling, and the juice inside is now what we call coconut milk.
 Coconut milk is higher in fat and protein and makes a delicious addition to curries, stews, stir-fries, and soups.
 Coconut cream is simply really thick coconut milk.

 Coconut water has many benefits.
 It’s full of potassium and electrolytes and has an osmolality identical to our own blood.
 Translation: it’s amazingly hydrating, and the water is absorbed almost immediately into our cells.
 Why turn to high-fructose, synthetic-vitamin laden drinks like Pedialyte or Gatorade when you can drink a traditional beverage straight from nature that tropical people have relied on for thousands of years?

 Amazingly, coconut water is so close to natural blood plasma that soldiers in WWII were given direct infusions of coconut water when supplies of blood were low.

 But watch out not all the coconut waters available in the supermarket may be good for you, many of the canned coconut waters contain added sugar, which you do not require.
 The best options are a fresh young coconut or the Zico brand of coconut water that does not have any added sugar.